 Picadillo is popular in many Latin American Countries, and you'll find wide variations of it.
 In Spanish 'picadillo' means hash, so essentially it's a ground beef hash.

-I learned how to make Picadillo from my Mother in law makes and she serves it in a crispy fried corn tortilla shell.
+I learned how to make this Mexican picadillo from my Mother in law and she serves it in a crispy fried corn tortilla shell.

 How to Make Mexican Picadillo

-Top the picadillo tacos with shredded lettuce, diced tomatoes, and the blended tomato sauce.
 If you want it spicy, add some chile de arbol salsa.
-Enjoy!

 - 3 Roma tomatoes

 - Place oil in a large skillet over medium-high heat.
-Cook ground beef about half way and add diced potatoes.
+Cook ground beef until no longer pink.
+I do not drain the grease.

 - Remove tomatoes from the water and allow them to cool.
-Peel off the skin and place tomatoes in a blender with oregano and salt.
+Peel off the skin and place tomatoes in a blender with salt or garlic salt.
 If you want the sauce spicy, add a jalapeno here.
 Blend until smooth and set aside.

-- To fry the tortillas, place about an inch of oil in a small fry pan.
-Heat till the oil reaches 350 degrees.
-Using tongs, place half of the corn tortilla into the oil and fold the top part to create a taco shell.
-Once the tortilla has some color, about a minute, flip it over and fry the other side.
+- To fry the tortillas, place about an inch of oil in a heavy bottom pan.
+Heat until the oil reaches 350 degrees F. Using tongs, place the corn tortilla into the oil and fold it in half to create a taco shell.
+Once the tortilla has some color, flip it over and fry the other side.
 Place on a baking sheet or paper towel to drain.

 Nutritional information is provided as an estimate only and depends on ingredients and amounts used.
 Thai Caliente makes no guarantees to the accuracy of this information.